- Ambulance Services

 An Echocardiogram (Echo) is a test that uses high frequency sound waves to create images of your heart.
 Echocardiograms are performed to evaluate the valves and chambers of the heart in a noninvasive manner.
-This procedure aides in the diagnosis of cardiomyopathies, the detection of atrial tumors, or pericardial effusions.
+This procedure aids in the diagnosis of cardiomyopathies, the detection of atrial tumors, or pericardial effusions.
 It is also used to evaluate cardiac wall motion and function after a heart attack.

 A specially trained technologist will place some gel and an instrument called a transducer on your ribs near your sternum.
 The transducer will be directed toward your heart.
 You may be asked to change positions or breathe a little differently to obtain the proper images.
 All of the information picked up by the transducer is transmitted into electrical impulses and relayed into a machine where the image is displayed and recorded.
 There is no preparation needed for the test.